MileHacker Logo

 Trail Considerations

-Ensure to wear appropriate footwear for trekking on Mount Kinka.
-Stay on marked paths and carry sufficient water, particularly in the warmer months.
+Ensure to wear appropriate footwear for walking on Mount Kinka.
+Stay on marked paths and carry sufficient water, notably in summer.

 Water Activities & Cycling